ArweaveOasis/ArweaveAcademy/Practice Submissions/awrysfab/challenge1/readme.md

-# Arweave Upload Project
+# Challenge 1: File-based Routing

-This project is a solution to the Frontend Challenge 1: File-based Routing from Arweave Academy.
+This project is a submission to the Frontend Challenge 1: File-based Routing from Arweave Academy.
 The challenge focuses on building a simple website with multiple HTML files that link to each other and deploying it on Arweave.
-This approach is ideal for simple websites that fit Arweave's permanent storage model and can be served through AR.IO gateways.

 This project demonstrates the usage of the [ARx SDK](https://github.com/permaweb/arx) for interacting with the Arweave network.
 ARx is a powerful SDK/CLI tool that enables permanent data uploads to Arweave.